speedfuns/botw/AllMinigames.md

 - Trial of Wood Minigame
 ---
 - Warp to Riverside Stable
+- Get a bunch of Endura Shrooms on the way
+- Get Endura Shrooms from the stable
 - Ride to Footrace Minigame
 - Get 5 speed horse if you have 3 speed
 - Set warp point